e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  workspace allocation at the probing scalar (sound this early: the allocator reads only the instance and the scalar, row 77 — no layout dependence), stage-1 probes at `Float64` on `init_x`/`init_m`/`init_z` values (well-founded — the no-feedthrough stage takes no inputs), port classification (stage-1 / auto-published / stage-2 remainder), feedthrough graph from wires carrying stage-2 ports, topological order, [§5.5](#55-algebraic-loop-policy-reject-at-build-time) cycle rejection.
+  workspace allocation at the probing scalar (sound this early: the allocator reads only the instance and the scalar, row 77 — no layout dependence), stage-1 probes at `Float64` on `init_x`/`init_m`/`init_z` values (well-founded — the no-feedthrough stage takes no inputs), port classification over `output_types` alone (stage-1 / auto-published / stage-2 remainder — a stage's `w` classifies nothing, being no part of the contract, [§11.3](#113-visibility-the-contract-is-the-interface)), feedthrough graph from wires carrying stage-2 ports, topological order, [§5.5](#55-algebraic-loop-policy-reject-at-build-time) cycle rejection.
 The output is
   structural: names only, `T`-independent, branch-protected by the branch-shape rule plus the always-on check ([§12.5](#125-the-always-on-conformance-check)).
-- **Stratum C — activation, parametric in `T`.** Everything type-shaped: declared producer types (`output_types`/`local_types`) leaf-walked at the activation's `T` to type the cells, the probe chain run in topo order, observed compared against declared, flat `x` buffer and table laid out.
+- **Stratum C — activation, parametric in `T`.** Everything type-shaped: declared producer types (`output_types`) leaf-walked at the activation's `T` to type the cells, the probe chain run in topo order — threading each stage's `w` to its one-hop consumers ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws), [§12.3](#123-probing-and-input-synthesis)) — observed compared against declared, flat `x` buffer and table laid out.
 The nominal `Float64` activation runs at build; other activations re-run *only this stratum* ([§12.4](#124-activations-executable-sets-laziness-caching)).